Athletics at the 1988 Summer Olympics – Men's decathlon: Records

 These were the standing world and Olympic records (in points) prior to the 1988 Summer Olympics.

 (*) Original score according to the 1962/1977 tables.

 (**) Score according to the 1985 tables.

 Thompson's mark was not a world record in 1984, but when the 1985 tables came into use, his mark became the record.
 They were both given credit for the world record.

 Results

+Neither the silver nor bronze medallists claimed any of these marks yet the competitor who placed 17th claimed three of them.